ibm-cloud-docs/bare-metal/bm-create-custom-image-template.md

 1. Go to your console's device menu and make sure that you have the correct account permissions to complete the tasks.
 2. From the **Devices** menu, select **Device List**, and click the device that you want to use to create an image template.
 3. Click the **Actions** dropdown and click **Create image template**.
 Make sure that the usernames and passwords that are listed match the operating system passwords and any other software add-on passwords.
 If passwords don't match, you can't create an image.
-  {: tip}

 4. Enter a unique name for the image in the **Image name** field.
-5. Enter any notes for the image in the **Note** field. <!--possible step after this "Select the boot volume".--><!--then another update to Select any other volumes", if they exist-->
+5. Enter any notes for the image in the **Note** field.
 6. Select the **Agree** checkbox after you enter all the required information.
 7. Click **Create custom image** to create the custom image.